Our Best Hot Drink Recipes for Cold-Weather Adventures

 Hot cocoa is a camping staple in our family.
 Kids love to dip their roasted marshmallows in it, and it’s such a classic winter warmer.

-A few caveats though — hot cocoa may keep some kids up well past bedtime – all that sugar isn’t the best for sound sleep.
+A few caveats, though — hot cocoa may keep some kids up well past bedtime; all that sugar isn’t the best for sound sleep.
 Also, it can be a pain in the butt to clean hot chocolate mugs when camping.

 Be sure to add hot water to the empty mugs as soon as you’re finished drinking for the best results.
 Whatever you do, don’t leave the empty mugs until morning — what a mess!

-First, a basic hot chocolate mix for camping, hiking, and backpacking –
+First, a basic hot chocolate mix for camping, hiking, and backpacking:

-For fewer lumps, use a flour sifter to sift:
+At home: for fewer lumps, use a flour sifter to sift:

-2 cups powdered sugar
+1 cup powdered sugar

 1 cup unsweetened cocoa powder